 Based on factors such as longevity with the team, contributions to championships, offensive statistics, and defensive statistics, here are the top five in franchise history:

-5) Robinson Cano: He may be at the top of this list by the time his career is over, if he stays in pinstripes.
-Cano has proven to be a durable player, appearing in 1,018 games since his 2005 debut, and never in less than 159 in a season for the past five years.
-A .308 lifetime batter, he has also hit for power, averaging 22 homers and 96 RBI's a year.
-A three time all star and Gold Glove winner in 2010, his .985 career fielding average is on par with the league average of .985 and his range factor of 5.05 is higher than the league average of 4.88 for second basemen.
+5) Robinson Cano: Cano was a durable player, appearing in 1,374 games in nine seasons.
+A .309 lifetime batter, he has also hit for power, averaging 24 homers and 97 RBI's a year.
+A three time all star and Gold Glove winner in 2010, his .986 career fielding average is on par with the league average of .985.
+Cano didn't produce in the post-season when it counted, though, batting only .222 in 51 games.